lippertto/janus-trainer/README.md

 ```

 * manually create groups in user pool
+* Give the lambda permission to manage cognito user pool

 ## Frontend
 * Create a https certificate in ACM for the frontend domain